MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_16_UsingAzureKeyVaultForManagedIdentities.md

     $KeyVaultToken = $Response.access_token
     ```

 1. Use PowerShell’s Invoke-WebRequest command to retrieve the secret you created earlier in the Key Vault, passing the access token in the Authorization header.
-You’ll need the URL of your Key Vault, which is in the Essentials section of the Overview page of the Key Vault.
+You’ll need the URL of your Key Vault, which is in the Essentials section of the Overview page of the Key Vault and the name of the secret.
 Reminder - URI for Key Vault is on the Overview tab.

     ```
     Invoke-RestMethod -Uri https://<your-key-vault-URI>/secrets/<secret-name>?api-version=2016-10-01 -Method GET -Headers @{Authorization="Bearer $KeyVaultToken"}